-To the extent possible, provisions should be made for the evaluatee to interact regularly with the evaluator to provide follow-up support for the improvement of performance as prescribed in the evaluation reports.

-Continued failure to meet a standard will result in warnings, additional evaluations and further action.

-13.4 Interim Evaluation and Reports
+13.6 Formative Assessment/Evaluation and Observational Feedback

+A. A formative assessment shall be in the process used to assess progress towards attaining goals set forth in Administrator plans, performance on standards, or both.
+This process may take place at any time(s) during the cycle of evaluation, but typically takes place at mid-cycle.

+B. A formative evaluation shall be an evaluation conducted at the end of Year 1 for an Administrator on a two-year Self-Directed Growth plan which is used to arrive at a rating on progress towards attaining the goals set forth in the Educator Plan, performance on Standards and Indicators of Effective Teaching Practice, or both.

-- A. If an overall report "Does Not Meet Expectations" is issued the evaluator must evaluate the administrator monthly until such time as performance has improved or until four (4) "Does Not Meet Expectations" evaluations have taken place and a dismissal recommendation has been made. - B. Evaluators should provide an interim evaluation to any evaluatee whose performance is viewed to be less than the performance rating achieved in the prior year. - C. If an administrator's performance results in an interim or year-end overall evaluation of "Does Not Meet Expectations" the evaluation prescription may contain a requirement that an administrator take advantage of additional professional development training or other opportunities. - D. Individuals assigned to a BASAS position, either on an acting or permanent basis (or a combination of both) shall serve a 90-day probationary period (90 calendar days).
+C. If an administrator's performance results in a rating of "Needs Improvement" or "Unsatisfactory" on a formative Assessment or Evaluation, the evaluation prescription may contain a requirement that an administrator take advantage of additional professional development training or other opportunities.

+D. Individuals assigned to a BASAS position, either on an acting or permanent basis (or a combination of both) shall serve a 90-day probationary period (90 calendar days).
 Failure to satisfactorily complete this probationary period will result in termination from the position.
-Such termination shall not be grievable or arbitrable except to the extent provided by statute. - E. BASAS members covered by G.L. c.71 §41 who have completed more than ninety (90) calendar days of service but less than three consecutive years may be dismissed provided they have been given at least three overall unsatisfactory monthly performance evaluations. - F. BASAS members governed by G.L. c.71 §41 who have completed more than three consecutive years may be dismissed for good cause with four overall unsatisfactory monthly performance evaluations in any twelve month period. - G. BASAS members not governed by G.L. c.
-71 §41 who have completed more than ninety (90) calendar days of service but less than one year and ninety (90) calendar days of service may be dismissed provided they have been given three overall unsatisfactory monthly evaluations within the one-year period following the completion of their probationary period.
-After the completion of ninety (90) calendar days plus one year of service BASAS members not governed by G.L. c.71 §41 may be dismissed if they have been given four overall unsatisfactory performance evaluations in any twelve-month period. - H. Evaluations under this Article need not be consecutive.
+Such termination shall not be grievable or arbitrable except to the extent provided by statute.

+E. BASAS members covered by G.L. c.71 §41 who have completed more than ninety (90) calendar days of service may be dismissed for good cause or due to a failure to meet performance standards.
+If the dismissal is for a failure to meet performance standards, the member must have been rated "Unsatisfactory" on a Summative Evaluation following an improvement plan.

+F. Non school-based BASAS members not governed by G.L. c.71 §41 and who do not maintain a license or certification issued by DESE as a condition of holding a position and who have completed more than ninety (90) calendar days of service but less than one year and ninety (90) calendar days of service may be dismissed provided they have been given three overall unsatisfactory monthly evaluations within the one-year period following the completion of their probationary period.
+After the completion of ninety (90) calendar days plus one year of service BASAS members not governed by G.L. c.71 §41 may be dismissed if they have been given four overall unsatisfactory performance evaluations in any twelve-month period.
+Evaluations under this clause need not be consecutive.
 A missed month in the evaluation process shall not be cause for starting the evaluation cycle again.

-13.5 Summative Evaluation and Reports
+13.7 Summative Evaluation and Reports